-In a reverse repurchase agreement, the Fund sells a security to another party, such as a bank or brokerdealer, in return for cash and agrees to repurchase that security at an agreed-upon price and time.
+In a reverse repurchase agreement, the Fund sells a security to another party, such as a bank or broker-dealer, in return for cash and agrees to repurchase that security at an agreed-upon price and time.
 Under a reverse repurchase agreement, the fund continues to receive any principal and interest payments on the underlying security during the term of the agreement.
 Reverse repurchase agreements involve the risk that the market value of securities retained by the fund may decline below the repurchase price of the securities sold by the fund that it is obligated to repurchase.
 In addition to the risk of such a loss, fees charged to the fund may exceed the return the fund earns from investing the proceeds received from the reverse repurchase agreement transaction.
 A reverse repurchase agreement may be considered a borrowing transaction for purposes of the 1940 Act.
-A reverse repurchase agreement transaction will not be considered to constitute the issuance, by the Fund, of a "senior security," as that term is defined in Section 18(g) of the 1940 Act, and therefore such transaction will not be subject to the 300% asset coverage requirement otherwise applicable to borrowings by the Fund, if the fund covers the transaction in accordance with the requirements described under the heading "Borrowing."
+A Fund may elect to treat reverse repurchase agreements as a type of borrowing subject to the asset coverage requirements of Section 18 of the 1940 Act or it may treat reverse repurchase agreements as derivatives transactions under the Derivatives Rule including, as applicable, the VaR based limit on leverage risk.
 The Fund will enter into reverse repurchase agreements only with parties whose creditworthiness has been reviewed and found satisfactory by the Adviser.
 If the buyer in a reverse repurchase agreement becomes insolvent or files for bankruptcy, the Fund's use of proceeds from the sale may be restricted while the other party or its trustee or receiver determines if it will honor the fund's right to repurchase the securities.
 If the Fund is unable to recover the securities it sold in a reverse repurchase agreement, it would realize a loss equal to the difference between the value of the securities and the payment it received for them.